 A lot of old palazzos in Venice have been renovated and transformed into hotels or hostels and the majority have not been adapted for differently-abled people.
 In fact, less than 25% of the accommodation in Venice is accessible; therefore, we recommend booking in advance.

 Don’t forget to tick the space for “Handicap-accessible” on our hotel search engine.

-If you do not have a folding light weight wheelchair and would like to rent one in Mestre or Venice, you will find orthopedic centers where you can do so (listed below).
-We recommend calling before you get to Venice to insure you have a chair during your stay.
+If you do not have a folding lightweight wheelchair and would like to rent one in Mestre or Venice, you will find orthopaedic centres where you can do so (listed below).
+We recommend calling before you get to Venice to ensure you have a chair during your stay.

 - Sanitaria ai Miracoli (Cannaregio 6049), phone number: +39 041 520 35 13.